pekkis/hardcore-react-training/README.md

 Welcome, friend, to my two-day hardcore React Workshop.
 You'll grow some real bones instead of the backbone.js (pun intended) your rib cage is attached to now.

-This repo also acts as my broilerplate to kickstart a React project with sane defaults, necessary tooling and some reusable, copy-paste-preventing boilerplate stuff.
-It's exactly the same stuff I build my own stuff on.
+This repo also acts as a starter project for my [broilerplate](https://github.com/pekkis/broilerplate) to kickstart a React project with sane defaults, necessary tooling and reusable, copy-paste-preventing boilerplate stuff.
+It's exactly the same kit I build my own stuff on.

 I recommend to check out the [create-react-app](https://github.com/facebookincubator/create-react-app) boilerplate instead of my broilerplate.
 If it suits you, you might want to use it.
 Personally, I think it's inadequate.
-You always have to eject, and then you're just as on your own as here.
+You always have to eject, and then you're on your own as here.
+With Broilerplate, this is not the case.

 ## Branches